Cyd Charisse: Rising fame

-Charisse was second billed in The Unfinished Dance (1947) with Margaret O'Brien but the film was a box office flop.
-She had a good supporting part in On an Island with You (1948) with Williams and danced in The Kissing Bandit (1948).
+Charisse was second billed in The Unfinished Dance (1947) with Margaret O'Brien, but the film was a box office flop.
+She had a good supporting part in On an Island with You (1948) with Esther Williams again and danced in The Kissing Bandit (1948).
 She had a supporting part in Words and Music (1948).

 Charisse was given another opportunity in a "B" movie, Tension (1950), where she was third billed, but it was a box office disappointment.
 She was billed fifth in the prestigious East Side, West Side (1949) and was borrowed by Universal to play the female lead in The Mark of the Renegade (1951).

 Back at MGM Charisse was the leading lady in The Wild North (1951) with Stewart Granger, which was a huge hit.
-Because Debbie Reynolds was not a trained dancer, Kelly chose Charisse to partner with him in the celebrated "Broadway Melody" ballet finale from Singin' in the Rain (1952), which was acknowledged soon after release as one of the greatest musicals of all time.
+Because Debbie Reynolds was not a trained dancer, Kelly chose Charisse to partner with him in the celebrated "Broadway Melody" ballet sequence from Singin' in the Rain (1952), which was acknowledged soon after its release as one of the greatest musicals of all time.